jasonmpittman/transitional-python/transitional-python.md

 \pagebreak
 # Chapter 6
 ## Summary and Checklist
-Here is a one line summary for us to consider: the transition from Python to C\C++, or vice-versa, is straightfoward but has five areas we need to pay attention to if we're going to avoid danger.
+Here is a one line summary for us to consider: the transition from Python to C++, or vice-versa, is straightfoward but has five areas we need to pay attention to if we're going to avoid danger.
 Further, we should work to not construe the similarities between the languages as making the transition *easy*.
 We also shouldn't take the differences, which to be fair are more numerous, as making for an impossible task.
 To the contrary, the similarities and differences make for powerful options when considering which language to use to solve a particular problem.

 As a final takeaway, I suggest we recall that this book is intended to assist us in transitioning from core programming coursework in in one language to another.
 Accordingly, the content has many assumptions and limitations.
 This is not a *full* textbook in any shape or form.
 In fact, there's way more that we haven't covered particualy if we examined just similarities.
 Thus, let this serve as a stepping stone on our way towards understanding, being able to use two languages to develop programs.